Mart22052006/Auto_Personal_Asistant_Aiagent/README.md

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.

-## Team
-- Team 15
-- Course Project for IT5007

 ## Acknowledgments
 - Movie data provided by external APIs
 - n8n for workflow automation